 Photo courtesy of Iain MacLeod-Jones

-Born in 1971, Matthew was educated at Chetham’s School of Music and The Queen’s College, Oxford.
-As a postgraduate he received the highest award for performance, the Professional Performance Diploma, with distinction, and the college Bach prize at the Royal Northern College of Music; gained a Master’s Degree from the University of Manchester; won thirteen prizes in the diplomas of the Royal College of Organists, and was awarded the Silver Medal of the Worshipful Company of Musicians.
-He then studied at the Sweelinck Conservatorium in Amsterdam.
+Matthew studied at Chetham’s School of Music; The Queen’s College, Oxford; the RNCM; and the Sweelinck Conservatorium, Amsterdam.
 His major organ studies were with Gordon Stewart, Margaret Phillips, and Jacques van Oortmerssen.
-From 1994-99, he was Tutor in Organ Studies at the RNCM and Chetham’s and worked for BBC Religious Broadcasting.
-From 1997-2011 he was Conductor of The Exon Singers.
+From 1994-99, he was Tutor in Organ Studies at the RNCM and Chetham’s and worked for BBC Religious Broadcasting, and he was Conductor of The Exon Singers from 1997-2011.

-As an organist, Matthew has given recitals in Australia, France, the Republic of Ireland, Switzerland, New Zealand, and throughout the UK, including many festival appearances, and at venues such as St Paul’s Cathedral, Westminster Cathedral, and St John’s Smith Square.
-He has championed new music, particularly of British composers, premiering many new works by leading composers ranging from Jools Holland to James MacMillan, and John Rutter to Sir Peter Maxwell Davies.
-He is active as a composer himself and has works published by Oxford University Press.
-He was made an Honorary Fellow of the Guild of Church Musicians in November 2012
+As an organist, Matthew has given recitals in Australia, France, Ireland, Spain, Switzerland, New Zealand, and throughout the UK, including many festival appearances, and at venues such as St Paul’s Cathedral, Westminster Cathedral, and St John’s Smith Square.
+He has championed new music, particularly of British composers, premiering many new works by leading composers ranging from Jools Holland to Sir James MacMillan, and John Rutter to Sir Peter Maxwell Davies.
+He is active as a composer himself and has works published by Oxford University Press and Novello.
+He was made an Honorary Fellow of the Guild of Church Musicians in November 2012.